Sonos has a mission to fill every home with music, as well as to give you the ultimate home music experience.

-You can check out the gallery and play spot the Sonos or - for ideas from the Sonos Sound Space we visited - on where to place your speakers so they don't stick out like a sore thumb in your house.
+You can check out the gallery and play 'spot the Sonos' or find inspiration on where to place your speakers so they don't stick out like a sore thumb in your house.

 The closer to the wall you place the speaker, the more bass you will receive, which in turn means if you bring them forward, you will achieve less bass.
 Around 10cm from the wall is recommended to get the best sound.

 Double up to get the best from your speakers